 Fault in a head-on collision is assigned by insurance companies and traffic law on a case-by-case basis.
 The police report is examined to determine whether or where liability should be apportioned.
 Reports provide a description of where the vehicles were in relation to each other and identify where the impact occurred on the road to determine who is at fault.

-If the injured claimant’s attorney could investigate the incident and determine whether the other driver failed to follow the rules of the road and caused the collision.
+Additionally, an injured claimant’s attorney could investigate the incident and determine whether the other driver failed to follow the rules of the road and caused the collision.

 To determine who is liable in a head-on collision case, the location of the impact on the roadway is an important primary factor.
 In addition, witness statements are fundamental in identifying who caused the impact or failed to yield the right-of-way.
 Another factor is whether a crash reconstruction was done by the police department to show where and how it occurred.